Roqy Tyraid: 2004 – 2008: Beginning

-2009–2010: RoQy TyRaiD - The New Millennium Man
+2009 – 2010: RoQy TyRaiD - The New Millennium Man

 Raiford befriended Rampage, a Flipmode Squad member and the cousin of Busta Rhymes, who recruited Raiford onto his label, Deep Freeze.
 Raiford then left to manage his career, releasing singles to local DJs, engaging in record battles, and appearing on the radio.
 In late 2010, he released his first mixtape as Roqy Tyraid, The New Millennium Man, consisting of original songs and mixtape records containing instrumentals.
 His first single, "Woosah," sampled the Pointer Sisters' Pinball Number Count and repurposed a popular Sesame Street song.
 The video, an homage to Sesame Street, garnered positive reception from online publications such as AllHipHop, who featured the song in their "Heaters of the Day" series.

-2011–2014: Singles and The Wake Up Show
+2011 – 2014: Singles and The Wake Up Show

-After promoting The New Millennium Man, Phoenix DJ and on-air personality Ramses Ja, brother of Dilated Peoples Rakaa Iriscience, approached Raiford to do a weekly segment for his show with Bootleg Kev called Ready Set Radio, which aired out of Phoenix and Las Vegas.
+After promoting The New Millennium Man, Phoenix DJ and on-air personality Ramses Ja, brother of Rakaa Iriscience, approached Raiford to do a weekly segment for his show with Bootleg Kev called Ready Set Radio, which aired out of Phoenix and Las Vegas.

 For the next nine months, Raiford detailed events such as the 2011 Egyptian revolution, the Libyan civil war, and the 2011 Tōhoku earthquake and tsunami.
 DJ John Blaze from Phoenix assisted with the recording and editing.
 Following this, Raiford returned to releasing singles and visuals, including "Break Shit" and "Bye Felicia," and began touring.
 Raiford joined Skyyhook Radio, which featured acts such as Headkrack & The Bodega Brovas, A Tribe Called Quest's Jarobi White, and Combat Jack.

 In the winter of 2013, after being in rotation on Shade 45 and The Wake Up Show, he participated in a live cipher called The Wake Up Show: Unplugged.
 The show was hosted by Sway & King Tech, with live mixing from D.J.
 Revolution.
 The live band included Anderson .Paak, Bobby & IZ Avila, Andre Desantana, and Tru James.

 In 2014, Raiford shifted his attention towards his official album, The Dichotomy of RoQy TyRaiD.
 At this time, he joined The Clean Up Crew, hosted by Nick Norris on KWSS 93.9 in Phoenix, Arizona.
 The station achieved a #1 rating by 2016.
 Raiford was mentioned in "Best Of" lists for independent/underground hip-hop acts on sites such as AllHipHop.